justinctollison/osticket-prereqs/README.md

 ### Step 9: Open osTicket Web Page and Enabling PHP Extensions

-Back in the ISS Manager, navigate to **Sites → Default Web Site → osTicket** and in the right-hand bar should be a "Browse: *.80".
+Back in the IIS Manager, navigate to **Sites → Default Web Site → osTicket** and in the right-hand bar should be a "Browse: *.80".
 Select this and it will open our web browser to our newly installed osTicket.
 This will be a great way to check if we've done everything correctly.
 Now if you take a look at the listed items in the osTicket Installer, we have already installed PHP and MySQL but now we need to enable a few PHP extensions.
-Go back to the ISS Manager and navigate back to the PHP Manager.
+Go back to the IIS Manager and navigate back to the PHP Manager.
 There will be an option down below called "Enable or Disable an Extension".
 This should open up a list of extensions.
 We're going to enable:

 - `php_imap.dll`
 - `php_intl.dll`